Schooling during the asylum application period

 If your child needs to attend special needs compulsory school or special school

 Assessment in upper secondary school

 In upper secondary school, teachers have to make a continuing assessment of your child's knowledge.
 This assessment will be the basis for your child's continued education.

-Attending upper secondary school is voluntary.
-In upper secondary school your child can attend various national programmes or introduction programmes.
-The national programmes include both vocational programmes and preparatory programmes for subsequent higher education.
+Upper secondary school attendance is voluntary.
+In upper secondary school you can study on various national programmes or an introductory programme.
+National programmes include vocational programmes and preparatory programmes for subsequent higher education.

-In order for your child to be able to attend a vocational programme, s/he has to have a Pass grade in Swedish or Swedish as a Second Language, English, Mathematics, as well as in another five subjects.
-In other words, a Pass grade is required in eight subjects in total.
+In order to attend a vocational programme you need to have Pass grades in Swedish or Swedish as a Second Language, English, Mathematics, and in another five subjects.
+In other words you need Pass grades in a total of eight subjects.